Samuelr2112/CS-499/README.md

 # **Samuel Rincon's Computer Science Capstone ePortfolio**

-Welcome.
-This portfolio showcases projects and enhancements I completed during my Computer Science degree.
-These projects demonstrate skills in software design, algorithms, and databases.
-My goal is to work in backend development with a focus on scalable, secure, and maintainable software systems.
+Welcome to my Computer Science Capstone ePortfolio.
+I created this to showcase my skills in software development, algorithms, and database management.
+My goal is to work in backend development, focusing on scalable and secure systems.

 ---